Exia081/tech-blog/content/culture/thinking-and-technology.en.md

 description: "Exploring how technologists can enhance problem-solving abilities through philosophical thinking"
 ---

-# The Power of Thinking: Philosophical Mindset for Technologists

 As technologists, we solve various technical problems daily, but few realize that excellent programmers often possess profound philosophical thinking.